HONESTe Online Consumer

 easy to penetrate and requires frequent safety patches.
 You may

-want to consider using a more secure browser, such as Opera, which
+want to consider using a more secure browser which

 provides a higher level of safety.